 What you need to know

 Your class schedule grid is a static and temporary display of the subjects you pre-registered for, including results of the Sloan bidding system and the CI-H/HW enrollment process.
-It is designed to show how your schedule will fit together — including which subjects and sections you are placed into — and help you make informed decisions about your final registration for the term.
+It is only available for the fall and spring terms, and is designed to show how your schedule will fit together — including which subjects and sections you are placed into — and help you make informed decisions about your final registration.

 Our scheduling algorithm optimizes all subject requests with minimal conflicts.
 While the algorithm does take free time into account when building your schedule, subjects will take precedence.
 When a subject has enrollment limitations, the instructor may prioritize students by course or year or require you to pre-register to be considered.